banner image

 FAQs

-A psychotherapist has the training and experience to provide a different type of support than a friend or family member.
-A mental health professional can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
-Furthermore, therapy is completely confidential and a therapist can help you explore issues in a safe and comfortable way.
+A psychotherapist offers a distinct form of support compared to friends or family.
+As a mental health professional, they are equipped to help you approach your situation from a fresh perspective.
+They can teach you new skills, provide different viewpoints, and listen without judgment or expectations, while also helping you to listen to yourself.
+Additionally, therapy offers complete confidentiality, allowing a therapist to assist you in exploring issues in a safe and comfortable environment.

 What does this process look like?